toggledbits/IntesisWMPGateway/README.md

 ### SetCurrentFanSpeed/GetCurrentFanSpeed ###

 The `SetCurrentFanSpeed` action takes a single parameter, `NewCurrentFanSpeed`, which sets the fan speed at the gateway.
-The new fan speed is expected to be an integer in the range the gateway and heating/cooling unit can accept.
+The new fan speed is expected to be an integer in the range the gateway and heating/cooling unit can accept (e.g. 1 to 5).
 If out of range, the value may be clamped at the limits.
 Passing an empty value or 0 will cause the fan speed mode to be set to "Auto" if the gateway supports it for the configured heating/cooling unit.